sunbeam-labs/sbx_mapping/README.md

 ## Configuration

-  - genomes_fp: Is the filepath to your reference genomes (in fasta format)
+  - genomes_fp: Is the filepath to your reference genomes (in fasta format) **references must have .fasta extension!!**
   - samtools_opts: Are the options passed to samtools view
   - alnLen: Is the minimum alignment length
   - percIdentity: Is the minimum percent identity